Asia School of Business

 • A Taxonomy of Proportionality in International Courts, presented to the iCourts Research Seminar at the University of Copenhagen Law School, 13 September 2017.

-Dr. Kevin Crow is an Associate Professor I of International Law & Ethics at ASB and International Faculty Fellow at MIT.
+Dr. Kevin Crow is an Associate Professor II of International Law & Ethics at ASB and International Faculty Fellow at MIT.
 His research focuses on public-private constructions in international law, legal imaginaries of personhood, law’s role in determining economic and moral subjects historically and presently, and most recently, actualities that are presented as ‘natural’ in legal and economic theory.
 Prior to joining ASB, Kevin taught international economic law and human rights law at the University of Halle-Wittenberg Law School in Germany and practiced international criminal law with NGOs based in Cambodia and France.

 Alongside his work with ASB, Kevin is an affiliated researcher with Columbia University’s Freedom of Expression Initiative and is active in legal consulting and international impact litigation.
-He holds a B.A. from the University of Washington (Political Science), a dual J.D. / LL.M. from the London School of Economics and the University of Southern California Law School (Law / Legal Theory), and a Ph.D. from the Universität Halle-Wittenberg Transnational Economic Law Center (International Law), all with honors.
+He holds a BA from the University of Washington (Political Science), a dual JD / LLM from the London School of Economics and the University of Southern California Law School (Law / Legal Theory), and a PhD from the Universität Halle-Wittenberg Transnational Economic Law Center (International Law), all with honors.

 Kevin is licensed to practice law in the State of California and can advise internationally on matters related to international law.
 His first book, International Corporate Personhood: Business and the Bodyless in International Law (Routledge 2021), sets out a theory of the corporation’s relationship to international law.
 His second book, Accession, Agreement and Acceptance in International Law: Adversarialism and Consent After Bandung is forthcoming from Routledge (2023).

-Selected Journal Articles
+Articles

-• International Corporate Constituency as a Human Problem, 12 Transnational Legal Theory 159 (2021).
+• International Corporate Constituency as a Human Problem, 12 TRANSNAT’L LEGAL THEORY 159 (2021).

-• The Opacity of Proportionality in International Courts: Could Categories Clarify?, 52 George Washington International Law Review 289 (2019).
+• The Opacity of Proportionality in International Courts, 51 GEO.
+WASH.
+INT’L L. REV. 289 (2019).

 Book Chapters

-• International Law as Evangelism, in Benjamin Porat & David Flatto (eds.), ‘Law as Religion, Religion as Law’ (Cambridge 2022).
+• International Law as Evangelism, in Benjamin Porat & David Flatto (eds.), LAW AS RELIGION, RELIGION AS LAW (Cambridge 2022).

-• Winds of Justice: Post-Colonial Opportunism and the Rise of the Khmer Rouge, in Morten Bergsmo, Wolfgang Kaleck & Kyaw Yin Hlaing (eds.), ‘Colonial Wrongs and Access to International Law’ (TOAEP 2020).
+• ‘Winds of Justice?’: Post-Colonial Opportunism and the Rise of the Khmer Rouge, in Morten Bergsmo, Wolfgang Kaleck & Kyaw Yin Hlaing (eds.), COLONIAL WRONGS AND ACCESS TO INTERNATIONAL LAW (TOAEP 2020).

-Textbook Commentaries
+Textbook Contributions

-• On the Confirmation of Charges Against Charles Ble Goude (ICC), André Klip & Steven Freeland (eds.), Annotated Leading Cases of International Criminal Tribunals (“ALC”), Vol. LXIV (Intersentia 2021).
+• On the Confirmation of Charges Against Charles Ble Goude (ICC), André Klip & Steven Freeland (eds.), ANNOTATED LEADING CASES OF INTERNATIONAL CRIMINAL TRIBUNALS (“ALC”), Vol. LXIV (Intersentia 2021).

 • Commentary on Prosecutor v.
 Duch (ECCC), André Klip & Steven Freeland (eds.), ALC Vol. LX (Intersentia 2020).